emily1618/Data-Portfolio/CHEATSHEET/README.md

 `WHERE column BETWEEN 6 AND 10` is a cleaner version of `WHERE column >= 6 AND column <= 10`
   - BETWEEN endpoint values are included, but tricky for dates.
 To get all orders in 2016, use `occurred_at BETWEEN '2016-01-01' AND '2017-01-01'`

-Make sure to include parenthsis
+Make sure to include parenthesis
   - `select name from accounts
      where name like 'C%' Or name like 'W%' AND (primary_poc like '%ana%' OR primary_poc like '%Ana%') AND (primary_poc not like '%eana');`
   - ```SELECT * FROM accounts